 Director of Music and Worship, E.E.
 "Chip" Grant IV

 Chip Grant previously served as the Director of Music at the Church of St. Helena, an historic Episcopal parish in Beaufort, South Carolina.
-He is the founder and director of Urban Opera, and is a baritone with the professional choral ensemble Volti.
+He is the founder and director of Urban Opera, and is Associate Conductor of the professional choral ensemble Volti.
 Chip earned his Master of Music degree in conducting at New England Conservatory in Boston.
 He has worked with the Boston Ballet, Opera Festival de Roma and served as Chorus Master with San Francisco Lyric Opera for several seasons.
 Most recently he directed San Francisco Lyric Opera's production of David Lang's "the little match girl passion" in San Francisco and Odense, Denmark.
-As Director of Music at St. Mary's he supervises the entire music program, coordinates the Candlelight Concert Series, cantors at St. Mary's Evening Eucharist, and conducts the Parish Choir and Hand-bell Choir.
+As Director of Music at St. Mary's he supervises the entire music program, coordinates the Candlelight Concert Series, and conducts the Parish Choir.
 Mr. Grant also directs for the newly formed Pixley House Chorus and Chamber Orchestra.

 Associate Director of Music/Organist, Steve Repasky

 Steve Repasky, a native of Youngstown, Ohio, is a partner in Hupalo & Repasky Organ Builders, LLC, serving as an organ tuner, technician, builder, and restorer.
 He served for many years as the organist and schola director at St. Patrick’s Roman Catholic Church in San Francisco, a large congregation in the SOMA area, and is a former officer with the San Francisco chapter of the American Guild of Organists.
 Steve has a Bachelor of Music in organ performance from Youngstown State University, as well as a Master of Library and Information Science from UC Berkeley.
 Steve serves as organist and leader of the Youth Choir.
-He is, in addition, the pianist for the Evening Eucharist.
+He is also providing music for the Sunday Evening Service.

 Children’s Choir Director, Laura Jeanne Ruppert